FAQs - All Volunteers

 Florida Mission of Mercy

-Due to liability reasons, all FLA-MOM volunteers must be at least 18 years old.
+Due to liability reasons, all FLA-MOM volunteers working in the clinic must be at least 18 years old

 When volunteering, please do not bring children or siblings under the age of 18 with you - this is for safety and liability reasons.